You’ve been trying to keep the beavers away from your property, but they won’t leave.

 Installing a fence is a great way to prevent beavers from entering your property.

-Fences should be made of tough material, such as galvanized or welded wire (not wood), and should be tall enough so that the beavers can’t climb over them.
+Fences should be made of tough material, such as galvanized or welded wire (not wood), and tall enough so the beavers can’t climb over them.

 You could also opt for an electric fence.
-This type of fencing works by emitting an electric shock when touched, which will deter any curious beavers from entering the space.
+The shock will deter any curious beavers from entering the space.

-It could save you time and energy in the long run by keeping the critters away permanently.
+Keeping the critters away permanently could save you time and energy in the long run.

 2. Dismantle Their Dams and Dens